-A Wildcatter’s Trek: Love, Money and Oil tells the story of one man’s adventure through the East Texas boom of the 1930s and beyond.
+A former head of state and national oil industry associations has penned the story of a Texas wildcatter’s trek through the East Texas boom of the 1930s and beyond.

 For Texas oilmen like Gene Ames Jr., A Wildcatter’s Trek: Love, Money and Oil, reads more like fact than fiction.
 Plucked from the authentic experiences of Texas wildcatters, Ames’ recently-published novel follows the life and career of a young oil-field pipe salesman-turned-wildcat driller, who gambles on a hunch in East Texas and discovers the largest oil field in the world.